 How can I find out about employment opportunities at the Catalina Island Museum?

-Please click here to view current positions that are available.
+Please click here to check if we have any positions available.

 Can I rent space in the museum for a private event or meeting?